eberfreitas/pelmodoro/README.md

 **Quotes**: You can contribute with quotes related to productivity, mindfulness, awareness, and so on.
 Take a look at the quotes we already have [here](https://github.com/eberfreitas/pelmodoro/blob/main/src/Quotes.elm) to get a sense of the type of quotes we use on the app.
 Try to bring insightful ideas that can aggregate to everyday real life.

+**Alarm sounds**: We can always go with more options.
+If you find a cool sound, we can add it.
+Just make sure that we can use it freely.
+[Freesound](https://freesound.org/) seems to be a good place to find new sounds.

 **Spelling and grammatical errors**: If you spot any words or expressions that are wrong or can be improved, just let me know or send your PR.
+There are probably a bunch of those as english is not my first language.

-**PWA improvements**: This was my first attempt at creating a PWA application.
-I'm sure there are ways of improving things there.
+**PWA improvements**: This app is my first attempt at creating a PWA application.
+I'm sure there are ways to improve things there.

 Other ideas might be discussed on issues, just let me know.